Your thyroid gland

-Thyroid cancer is relatively uncommon.
-Although the rate is rising and has more than doubled since 1990, it accounts for only 1 percent of all types of diagnosed cancers.
-Thyroid cancer occurs in people of all ages.
+Thyroid cancer is relatively uncommon, accounting for only 1% of all types of diagnosed cancers.
+It occurs in people of all ages.
 In most cases, it can be treated effectively and patients can look forward to a normal lifespan.

 There are several different types of thyroid cancer, but four main types make up the majority of cases:

-Papillary thyroid cancer (about 86 percent of cases) begins in the epithelial, or follicular cells of the thyroid, which produce the thyroid hormones.
-Papillary thyroid cancer has a cure rate of over 90percent.
+- Papillary thyroid cancer (about 86% of cases) begins in the epithelial, or follicular cells of the thyroid, which produce the thyroid hormones.
+Papillary thyroid cancer has a cure rate of over 90%.

-Follicular thyroid carcinoma (about 9 percent of cases) starts in thyroid nodules (clumps of cells in the thyroid) and grows slowly.
+- Follicular thyroid carcinoma (about 9% of cases) starts in thyroid nodules (clumps of cells in the thyroid) and grows slowly.
 It can usually be treated effectively if it’s caught early.

-Medullary thyroid cancer, or MTC (about 2 percent of cases) begins in the “C cells” of the thyroid, which control the body’s production of calcitonin, a hormone that lowers the level of calcium in the blood.
+- Medullary thyroid cancer, or MTC (about 2% of cases) begins in the “C cells” of the thyroid, which control the body’s production of calcitonin, a hormone that lowers the level of calcium in the blood.
 It’s especially important to catch medullary thyroid cancer early, because it can spread quickly to the lymph nodes and other organs.

-Anaplastic thyroid cancer (about 1 percent of cases) usually begins in nodules (clumps of cells) that were in the thyroid for a long time before becoming cancerous.
+- Anaplastic thyroid cancer (about 1% of cases) usually begins in nodules (clumps of cells) that were in the thyroid for a long time before becoming cancerous.
 This type of thyroid cancer is very aggressive and spreads quickly.